Legal updates

 For brand owners, this decision emphasises the need to monitor the activity of those selling refurbished or pre-used versions of your goods.
 The court in this case did not find that such use is unlawful, but rather that such use must not give a false impression of a commercial connection between the brand owner and the secondary seller.
 Importantly, each case turns on its own facts.

-Businesses seeking to sell modified versions of third-party goods must tread a careful line in how they use the third-party trademark.
-There are obvious commercial advantages in drawing attention to the origin of the goods, and this can be done lawfully - but you need to be aware that if you cross the line, you could easily find yourself in legal proceedings.
+There are obvious commercial advantages in drawing attention to the origin of the goods, and this can be done lawfully – but businesses need to be aware that this must be done very carefully in order to avoid claims of intellectual property infringement in legal proceedings.

 What steps should you take?